Danaus

-In Greek mythology, Danaus (/ˈdæneɪ.əs/, /ˈdæni.əs/; Δαναός Danaós) was the king of Libya.
+In Greek mythology, Danaus (/ˈdæneɪ.əs/, /ˈdæni.əs/; Δαναός) was the king of Libya.
 His myth is a foundation legend of Argos, one of the foremost Mycenaean cities of the Peloponnesus.
 In Homer's Iliad, "Danaans" ("tribe of Danaus") and "Argives" commonly designate the Greek forces opposed to the Trojans.

 Family

 Parents and siblings

 Danaus, was the son of King Belus of Egypt and the naiad Achiroe, daughter of the river god Nilus, or of Sida, eponym of Sidon.
 He was the twin brother of Aegyptus, king of Egypt while Euripides adds two others, Cepheus, king of Ethiopia and Phineus, betrothed of Andromeda.

 Danaides

 Danaus had fifty daughters, the Danaides, twelve of whom were born to the naiad Polyxo; six to Pieria; two to Elephantis; four to Queen Europa; ten to the hamadryad nymphs Atlanteia and Phoebe; seven to an Aethiopian woman; three to Memphis; two to Herse and lastly four to Crino.
 According to Hippostratus, Danaus had all these progenies begotten by Europa, the daughter of Nilus.
 In some accounts, Danaus married Melia while Aegyptus consorted with Isaie, these two women were daughters of their uncle Agenor, King of Tyre, and their possible sister, Damno who was described as the daughter of Belus.